Magnitsky case: How Switzerland failed to investigate Russian millions

 In its final ruling, the OAG justified closing the Magnitsky case by the fact that it had “not revealed any evidence that would justify charges being brought against anyone in Switzerland but “nevertheless […] established a link between some of the assets under the seizure in Switzerland and the predicate offence committed in Russia”.

-On the basis of the “method of proportional calculation”, the OAG claimed that CHF4 million that were previously frozen would be confiscated while the rest “could be traced back to the Russian budget”.
+On the basis of the “method of proportional calculation”, the OAG claimed that CHF4 million that were previously frozen would be confiscated while the rest could not be traced back to the Russian budget.

 This means that the OAG estimated the amount of funds that were diluted at each level of layering to calculate how much should be permanently confiscated.

-Note: This story was amended on July 23, 2024 to clarify that Denis Katsyv held money at Edmond de Rothschild bank, not Rothschild bank as previously written.
-This article was corrected on July 5 to specify that : the OAG claimed that CHF4 million that were previously frozen would be confiscated while the rest could not be traced back to the Russian budget.
-A previous version of the article stated that the rest “could be traced back to the Russian budget”.